JavaScript is required

 For more structured practice, online tutors are worth the investment.
 Platforms like iTalki let you book affordable sessions with native speakers.
 Even 30 minutes once or twice a week makes a huge difference.

-Reading for comprehension and vocabulary building
+Reading for grammar comprehension and vocabulary building

 Reading is one of the best ways to build vocabulary and internalize grammar patterns.